signalfx/maestro-ng/docs/index.md

    to python's requests.request() method (e.g. verify=False to disable
    certificate validation)

+### Script execution

-**Script execution** makes Maestro execute the given command, using the return code to denote the success or failure of the test (a return code of zero indicates success, as per the Unix convention).
+**Script execution** (`type: exec`) makes Maestro execute the given command, using the return code to denote the success or failure of the test (a return code of zero indicates success, as per the Unix convention).
 The command is executed a certain number of attempts (defaulting to 180), with a delay between each attempt of 1 second.
+For
-For example:
+example:

 ```yaml
 type: exec